edoparo/k8s-workshop/presentation/k8s.md

 Kubernetes will then control the lifecycle of the pods, on which node they will be installed and so on

 ---

-# Deployment
+# Deployment ⛵️

 A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes a multiple set of identical Pod, how they are deployed and replicated in the cluster.

 <br/>

-Let's say we want deploy an instance of `nginx`
+Let's say we want to deploy an instance of `nginx`

 ---